paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 <a id="section-930"></a>
 ## § 930.
 Congressional declaration of policy

-It is hereby declared to be the policy of the Congress that adequate funds should be made available to rural electric and telephone systems through direct, insured and guaranteed loans at interest rates which will allow them to achieve the objectives of this chapter and that such rural electric and telephone systems should be encouraged and assisted to develop their resources and ability to achieve the financial strength needed to enable them to satisfy their credit needs from their own financial organizations and other sources at reasonable rates and terms consistent with the loan applicant’s ability to pay and achievement of this chapter’s objectives.
+It is hereby declared to be the policy of the Congress that adequate funds should be made available to rural electric and telephone systems through direct, insured and guaranteed loans at interest rates which will allow them to achieve the objectives of the Rural Electrification Act of 1936, as amended [[7 U.S.C.
+901](./chapter-031-rural-electrification-and-telephone-service.md#section-901) et seq.], and that such rural electric and telephone systems should be encouraged and assisted to develop their resources and ability to achieve the financial strength needed to enable them to satisfy their credit needs from their own financial organizations and other sources at reasonable rates and terms consistent with the loan applicant’s ability to pay and achievement of the Act’s objectives.

 ### Statutory Notes

+#### References in Text
+The Rural Electrification Act of 1936 and the Act, referred to in text, are act May 20, 1936, ch.
+432, 49 Stat.
+1363, which is classified generally to this chapter.
+For complete classification of this Act to the Code, see [section 901 of this title](./chapter-031-rural-electrification-and-telephone-service.md#section-901) and Tables.

 #### Codification
 Section is comprised of the first sentence of section 1 of Pub.
 L. 93–32.
 The last sentence of section 1 of Pub.
 L. 93–32 provided that: “The Rural Electrification Act of 1936, as amended ([7 U.S.C.
 901–950(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section901–950/b&num=0&edition=prelim)), is therefore further amended as hereinafter provided.”